sjoeboo/docker_slides/slides.md

 * A package, but WAY better.
 --
 ### A History of shipping
-* Ships carry many types if $THINGS
+* Ships carry many types of $THINGS
 * All shapes and sizes, wet, dry, etc
 * How to pack them all, efficently?
 * Days were spent planning and loading ships